Boston

 - The church is large enough to seat 1,775.

-- St. Aiden's church was located on High Street.
+- Saint Aiden's church was located on High Street.
 It was a Chapel of Ease for St. Botolph's (Boston Stump) and was built of brick in 1821-2.
 Although renovated in 1908, it was demolished in the 1940s.
 There was some type of controversy from the pulpit in the 1920s and it closed at the end of a service.

-- The Catholic church was dedicated to St. Mary and is on the Horncastle Road (now the B1183 arterial road).
+- The Catholic church was dedicated to Saint Mary and is on the Horncastle Road (now the B1183 arterial road).
 It was built in 1826.
 The church seats about 160.
 For information and assistance in researching these chapels, see our non-conformist religions page.

 - There is a photograph of St. Botolph's church on the Wendy PARKINSON Church Photos web site.